SujiYang/Bulls-and-Cows-.hs/README.md

 ## To be continued
 The code is very simple, more of an exercise than a project.<br>
 Many things need to be done, mainly on the coding style. <br>
-The project was originally planned to implement two play mode 1) play alone and 2) compete with computer however, only the first mode is included in the code.
-Stay tuned for updates!
+The project was originally planned to implement two play mode 1) play alone and 2) compete with computer however, only the first mode is included in the code.<br>
+Stay tuned for updates.